-Subcontractor Name Legal Address City, State, Zip Telephone Number Email Address Fax Number (if available) 1 Disclosure of the information contained in information shall become part of the publicl a total value of \$50,000 or more, from subcontracts. y available contract file.
-This Form econtractors identified in Section 2 B must be completed for subcontra 0-120 of the Code, and for all ope acts with n-ended DISCLOSURE OF OTHER CONTRA CIS, SUBCONTRACTS, AND PRI OCUREMENT RELATED INFORMA ATION 1.
-Identifying Other Contracts & Procure any pending contracts, subcontracts, includ any other State of Illinois agency: Ye If "No" is checked, the subcontractor only ing leases, bids, proposals, or othe s No r ongoing procurement relationship 2.
+Subcontractor Name Legal Address City, State, Zip Telephone Number Email Address Fax Number (if available) Disclosure of the information contained in ILCS 500).
+This information shall become subcontracts with a total value of \$25,00 Procurement Code, and for all open-ended DISCLOSURE OF OTHER CONTRA part of the publicly available contra 0 or more, from subcontractors contracts. act file.
+This Form B must be completed identified in Section 20-120 of the ted for Illinois 1.
+Identifying Other Contracts & Procure any pending contracts, subcontracts, includ any other State of Illinois agency: Ye If "No" is checked, the subcontractor only ing leases, bids, proposals, or othe s No r ongoing procurement relationship wi 2.
 If "Yes" is checked.
-Identify each such information such as bid or project number (a INSTRUCTIONS: ptive THE FOLLO WING STATEMENT MUST BE CH ECKED П Signature of Authorized Officer Date OWNERSHIP CERTIFICATION Please certify that the following statement is of ownership s true if the individuals for all submit ted Form A disclosures do not total 100% Any remaining ownership interest is parent entity's distributive income o ty's or ☐ Yes ☐ No ☐ N/A (Form A disclosure(s) established 100% of ownership)
+Identify each such information such as bid or project number (a INSTRUCTIONS: ive THE FOLLO WING STATEMENT MUST BE CH ECKED Signature of Authorized Officer Date OWNERSHIP CERTIFICATION Please certify that the following statement is of ownership s true if the individuals for all submi tted Form A disclosures do not total 10 00% Any remaining ownership interest is parent entity's distributive income o han \$106,447.20 of the bidding entity interest. 's or ☐ Yes ☐ No ☐ N/A (Form A disclosure(s) established 100% of ownership)